afshinrahmati/databases/README.md

 1) Monitoring: Tracks if a master or replica is working correctly.
 2) Automatic Failover: Promotes a replica to master if the master fails.
 3) Configuration Provider: Applications can query Sentinel for the current master.

+# ElasticSearch
+* it is search engine and communication  with restful.
+* analytics the data very easy. like what is the pattern
+* data store in with index.
+* It is horizontally scalable, meaning you can add more nodes to the cluster to handle larger data sets or higher query loads.
+* Real-Time Search and Analytics: Data is indexed and becomes searchable in near real-time, allowing quick updates and queries.
+* RESTful APIs: ElasticSearch provides a simple and powerful REST API that works with JSON, making it accessible from almost any programming language.
+* Powering the search functionality on e-commerce sites, blogs, and apps.
+* Analyzing and searching log data in real time, often combined with Logstash and Kibana.
+* Storing and querying large datasets for analytics purposes.
++ Speed: Fast indexing and query responses, even with large datasets.
++ Scalability: Easily scale horizontally by adding nodes to the cluster.
++ Versatility: Can handle a wide variety of data types, including text, numbers, dates, and geospatial data.
++ Open Source: Free to use and supported by a large community
+- Resource-Intensive: Requires significant memory and CPU resources, especially for large clusters.
+## ELASTIC STACK
+### KIBANA
+### ELASTICSEARCH
+### INTEGRATION
+### Logstash